kudoleh/SENetworking/README.md

 **SENetworking**  is  simple and convenient wrapper around NSURLSession that supports common needs.
 A framework that is small enough to read in one go but useful enough to include in any project.
 It is fully tested framework for iOS, tvOS, watchOS and OS X.

 - Super Minimal and Light implementation
-- Data Trasfer Object Mappings
+- Easy use of Data Trasfer Objects and Mappings
-- Super easy friendly API  with declaring Endopints easy
+- Friendly API which makes declarations of Endpoints super easy
 - No Singletons
 - No external dependencies
 - Simple request cancellation